nightscout/nightscout.github.io/docs/nightscout/admin_tools.md

 ## Database Maintenance

-Your Database will require maintenance as nothing in Nightscout is setup to perform cleanup and unless you planned for a larger size database it will eventually [fill-up](../../troubleshoot/troublehoot/#database-full).
+If you use a free database like MongoDB Atlas, it will require maintenance as nothing in Nightscout is setup to perform cleanup and unless you planned for a larger size database it will eventually fill-up.
 Make sure you leave [`dbsize`](../setup_variables/#dbsize-database-size) visible on your page to keep it under control.

 </br>